playmint/ds/contracts/src/maps/tutorial-room-6/README.md

 spec:
     category: custom
     name: Unit Controller
-    description: This Building can spawn and control units
+    description: This Building can spawn and control a mobile unit
     model: 01-01
     color: 2
     contract: